neubot/neubot/doc/FAQ.rst

 Here are a couple of screenshots captured from a netbook running Ubuntu 9.10 and attached to Politecnico di Torino network.
-In the first screenshot you can see the resources usage during an on-demand test invoked from the command line.
+In the first screenshot you can see the resource usage during an on-demand test invoked from the command line.
 The *init* phase of the test is the one where Neubot generates the random data to send during the upload phase.
-(The resources usage is much lower if you run the test at home, given that Politecnico network is 5x/10x faster than most ADSLs.)
+(The resource usage is much lower if you run the test at home, given that Politecnico network is 5x/10x faster than most ADSLs.)

 .. image:: http://www.neubot.org/neubotfiles/resources1.png